A simple static site generator written in Bash

 Cross-Platform

-Works on Linux, macOS, and BSD systems with automatic OS detection for commands like `date` and `stat`.
+Works on Linux, macOS, FreeBSD, OpenBSD, and NetBSD with automatic OS detection for platform-specific commands.

 Performance Optimized